-ArcGIS Data Store is an application that lets you easily configure data storage for the hosting server used with ArcGIS Enterprise deployments on Linux and Microsoft Windows.
-If you are not a database expert, ArcGIS Data Store provides you with a convenient setup and configuration experience that creates the following different types of data stores.
+ArcGIS Data Store is an application that allows you to configure data storage for the hosting server used with ArcGIS Enterprise deployments on Linux and Microsoft Windows.
+If you are not a database expert, ArcGIS Data Store provides you with a convenient setup and configuration experience that creates the following types of data stores:

-- Relational data store—Stores your portal's hosted feature layer data, including hosted feature layers created as output from spatial analysis tools run in the ArcGIS Enterprise Map Viewer Classic or ArcGIS Pro.
+- Relational data store—Stores your organization's hosted feature layer data, including hosted feature layers created as output from standard feature analysis tools run in the ArcGIS Enterprise Map Viewer Classic or ArcGIS Pro.

-- Tile cache data store—Stores caches for your portal's hosted scene layers
+- Tile cache data store—Stores caches for hosted scene layers.

-With ArcGIS Data Store, you can do the following:
+Configuring different ArcGIS Data Store types allows you to do the following:

-- Publish large numbers of hosted feature layers.
+- Publish hosted feature layers to ArcGIS Enterprise.

-- Publish hosted scene layers to your portal.
+- Publish hosted scene layers to ArcGIS Enterprise.

-If your portal's hosting server is registered with a tile cache data store, you can publish hosted scene layers from ArcGIS Pro to your portal or publish from scene layer packages directly in the portal web site.
-For more information on publishing hosted scene layers, see Publish scenes in the Portal for ArcGIS user help.
+If your hosting server has a tile cache data store, you can publish hosted scene layers from ArcGIS Pro to ArcGIS Enterprise or publish from a scene layer package that you upload to the portal website.

-Note that publishing hosted scene layers from ArcGIS Pro also creates a feature layer.
-The publisher decides whether the feature layer is a hosted feature layer or a feature layer that references the data in the registered data source (an ArcGIS Server feature service).
+Publishing hosted scene layers from ArcGIS Pro also creates a feature layer.
+The person publishing determines whether the feature layer is a hosted feature layer or a feature layer that references the data in the registered data source (an ArcGIS Server feature service).

-If you use ArcGIS GeoEvent Server to stream high volumes of real-time data, use ArcGIS Mission, or share mobile workers' locations from ArcGIS Field Maps, you can create a spatiotemporal big data store and archive the GeoEvent observation data.
+If you use ArcGIS GeoEvent Server to stream high volumes of real-time data, use ArcGIS Mission, or share mobile workers' locations from ArcGIS Field Maps, you can create a spatiotemporal big data store and archive the observation data.

 - Create backups of data stores automatically.

-Backups ensure you can recover your feature and scene data in the event of a disaster such as data corruption or hardware failure.
+Backups ensure you can recover your data in the event of a disaster such as data corruption or hardware failure.
 You can control when and where automatic backups of each data store are created.

-- Configure a failover data store for your feature layer data and scene caches.
+- Configure a failover relational data store for feature layer data.

-- Configure a highly available spatiotemporal big data store.
+- Configure a highly available, scalable spatiotemporal big data store for spatiotemporal data.

 You can configure multiple spatiotemporal big data stores to balance data loads over multiple machines and ensure availability of spatiotemporal data in the event of a machine failure.

-Many standard feature analysis tools create hosted feature layers and therefore require an ArcGIS Data Store relational data store to enable standard feature analysis functionality in your portal.
+Many standard feature analysis tools create hosted feature layers and therefore require an ArcGIS Data Store relational data store.
 To use GeoAnalytics Tools, configure the hosting server with a spatiotemporal big data store.